 Meeting of the Committee shall be deemed to have received notice of the meeting and, where requisite, of the

 purposes for which it was called.

 expiration of 48 hours after the envelope containing it was posted.

-VINTAGE JAPANESE MOTORCYCLE CLUB (UK) LTD
+THE VINTAGE JAPANESE MOTORCYCLE CLUB

 BYE - LAWS of THE CLUB - 04/10/2015

 The Club shall be called The Vintage Japanese